-5 The respective programme document on the maximum study period stipulated for individual programmes shall be referred to
+&lt;sup>2 The respective programme document on the maximum study period stipulated for individual programmes shall be referred to.

-I Incomplete A grade of incomplete may be granted (i) where there are extenuating circumstances that have prevented a student from completing required work, or attending the examination; (ii) at the discretion of the Assessment Panel.
-Where an "I" grade is assigned, the Assessment Panel may approve a schedule for the completion of work, or a supplementary examination.
-An alternative grade should be assigned no later than four weeks after the "I" grade is first reported or as soon as practicable thereafter.
+after the "I" grade is first reported or as soon as practicable thereafter.
 S Dissertation Submitted In a dissertation-type course, an S grade is assigned by the Course Leader when a student's dissertation has been submitted for assessment.
-TR Credit Transfer Assigned when a student is granted transferred credit units for the course.
-Z Exemption Assigned when a student is exempted from the course.
+TR Credit Transfer Assigned when a student is granted transferred credit units for the course. Ζ Exemption Assigned when a student is exempted from the course.
 AU Audit An audited grade is assigned when an auditing student has completed the conditions established at registration as an auditor.
-No assessment is made or grade awarded for auditing.
-X Late Drop Assigned when a student is permitted to drop the course after the add/drop deadline.
+No assessment is made or grade awarded for auditing. Х Late Drop Assigned when a student is permitted to drop the course after the add/drop deadline.
 WD Withdrawn Assigned when a student has registered for the course in a semester/term and subsequently submitted a notification of withdrawal from the University.

-- 9.2 Unless otherwise specified, the minimum grade to progress without repeating the course is D. Failure to achieve the minimum grade is regarded as failing the course. - 9.3 Students assigned a grade of D or better, or a Pass grade in a pass-fail course, earn credit units for the course.
+- 9.2 Unless otherwise specified, the minimum grade to progress without repeating the course is C. Failure to achieve the minimum grade is regarded as failing the course. - 9.3 Students assigned a grade of C or better, or a Pass grade in a pass-fail course, earn credit units for the course.
 Grades of F, IP, I, S, Z, AU, X and WD do not earn credit units. - 9.4 Grades of P, IP, I, S, TR, Z, AU, X and WD are not counted in the calculation of a student's CGPA.
 Grades of F are counted, unless the fail is recovered under AR12.5. - 9.5 Grades of P, IP, I, S, TR, Z, AU, X and WD are not counted in the calculation of a student's SGPA.